raindropio/help/docs/billing/premium-features.md

 Raindrop.io Pro is a subscription, and you can subscribe to Monthly and Yearly plans.
 You can cancel anytime, and save money by choosing a yearly plan!

-#### Here is what you’ll be able to do:
+#### Here is what you'll be able to do:
-- ✨ [Semantic search](../using/search/index.md) — no need to remember exact keywords, just type your query in natural language
-- 🌐 [Better multi-lang support](../using/search/index.md) — allowing you to search in your native language, even for bookmarks in different languages
+- ✨ [AI Assistant](../using/stella/index.md) — answers from your saved content, helps organize your library, and can manage bookmarks for you
 - 🔍 [Search through the entire content](../using/search/index.md#full-text-search) of every bookmark, PDF and EPUB you’ve saved, making it extremely easy to find what you’re looking for.
 It's like having your personal Google.
 - 📁 [AI-driven suggestions](../using/ai-suggestions/index.md) for collections & tags
 - 💾 Create forever copies of your saved items with [Permanent Library](../using/permanent-copy/index.md) so you can always return to them.